TeemuKoivisto/teemukoivisto.xyz/packages/site/drafts/10-fooling-yourself-into-doing/index.md

 ---
 datePublished: '2024-02-19'
 dateModified: '2024-02-19'
-title: Fooling yourself into doing things you don't want to do
+title: Techniques to pursue your interests in the long run
 description: na
 tags:
   - productivity